 Theatre and film actor, Taranjit’s acting journey started from her hometown Chandigarh, and later took her to Calcutta, Mumbai, and all over the world.
 Known for her role in Oscar winning film Raju (2011), and Rajat Kapoor’s directed critically acclaimed film, Ankhon Dekhi, Taranjit has worked in multiple independent films, made a guest appearance in 2016 released Airlift, and also done a TV series, Adrishya.

 Talking about her interest in filmmaking, Taranjit shared, “I had always been curious about making films, and during the time I spent at the Satyajit Ray Film School in Calcutta, I began experimenting with making documentary films.”
-The talented actress was invited this year for Cannes 2019, where she presented her short film Loving Myself, and also talked about another, Goga: A journey Of Love.
+The talented actress was invited this year for Cannes 2019, where she presented her short film Loving Myself (now: Love Sex Soprano), and also talked about another, Goga: A journey Of Love.
 Both written, acted, produced, and also directed by the actor herself.
 Speaking of it, Taranjit also writes poetry, and is being invited to a lot of spoken word events in Mumbai, lately.